jparep/rodeo-registration-mangement-system/README.md

 - Handle partner events with validation for different partners
 - Generate reports and summaries
 - User-friendly interface
+- RESTful API for CRUD operations on all models.
+- Admin interface for managing all records.

 ## Technologies Used